When Do You Engage with a Mortgage Adviser

 “When do you engage with a mortgage adviser.”

-• You try to negotiate with the vendor to get the purchase price down.
+- You try to negotiate with the vendor to lower the purchase price.

-• You’re left feeling anxious as your dream home looks like becoming a distant memory.
+- You’re left feeling anxious as your dream home looks like it is becoming a distant memory.
 You can’t afford it.

 The wrong process could cost you.

-Suppose you, however, insist on using the named solicitor that’s not on the panel.
-In that case, the lender will instruct their solicitor to represent their interest, but you will bare the cost for their panel solicitor in addition to your own solicitors’ fee.
+Suppose you insist on using the named solicitor who’s not on the panel.
+In that case, the lender will instruct their solicitor to represent their interest, but you will bear the cost for their panel solicitor in addition to your own solicitors’ fee.